 An examination of English representations and interpretations of China in a selection of writings from the 18th century to the early 20th century.
-Assessment: 100% coursework.

 ENGL2076.
 Romanticism (6 credits)

 The course studies the Romantic era, and traces its history through a selection of its main texts.
 Assessment: 100% coursework.